cuhsat/practical/README.md

 ```

 ### Key Generation
-Key generation is done in three easy steps.
+Key generation is done in three easy steps:

 1. Throw a six-sided gambling dice, use the result minus 1 as the _x_ position
 2. Throw a six-sided gambling dice, use the result minus 1 as the _y_ position
 3. Convert the _x_ and _y_ positions to the key symbol

-_Repeat with the next symbol if needed._
+Repeat with the next symbol if needed.

 > It is advised to separate the key into blocks of five symbols for better
 > readability and therefor a lesser chance of encryption/decryption errors.